 Students that are registered with Accessibility Services (formerly Disability Services) are responsible for:

 - Collaborating with faculty to discuss approved accommodation needs and situations that may arise

-- Keeping Disability Services informed of new diagnoses/medications/situational changes which may affect your ability to function in an academic setting
+- Keeping Accessibility Services informed of new diagnoses/medications/situational changes which may affect your ability to function in an academic setting

 - Requesting amendments or additions to academic accommodation plans